ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 Near-field communication (NFC) is a short range (few centimeters) wireless technology standard for personal area networks.
 Typical uses of NFC are commissioning, easy sharing of small content and Bluetooth connection initiation/out-of-band pairing.

 To learn how to use NFC with Mbed OS, please refer to the [Mbed OS NFC overview](../apis/nfc.html).

+#### NB-IoT Cellular

+Non-IP Data Delivery(NIDD) is a new feature for communication over NB-IoT.
+It is enabled by Control Plane CIoT EPS optimization and meant to provide improved support of small data transfer.
+It does this by transporting user data over the control channel, thus reducing the total number of control plane messages when handling a short data transaction.

+To learn how to use this feature with Mbed OS, please refer to [CellularNonIPSocket](../apis/cellularnonipsocket.html).

 #### Memory needs for Pelion-connected devices